Basengalenga/Tesla_AI_Investing_Tool/README.md

 >
 > The platform utilizes **Google Gemini AI** with daily usage quotas. **Avoid multiple daily executions** to prevent quota exhaustion and maintain consistent analytical performance.
 Deploy strategically for maximum investment intelligence value.

+> **💾 Database Architecture Note**
+>
+> Remember that PostgreSQL serves exclusively as Airflow's backend database for workflow management.
+All investment data, analytics, and AI insights are stored in MongoDB, which serves as the primary data repository for the platform.

 ---

 ## 📈 **Investment Intelligence Features**